MicrosoftDocs/power-platform/power-platform/admin/support-overview.md

 ProDirect, however, is more limited than Premier Advisory Support.
 ProDirect advisors do not provide detailed advisory assistance specific to an individual customer, such as design, architecture, or code reviews; detailed instructions for application or configuration tuning (for example, performance tuning); or the verification of specifications.
 ProDirect does not provide onsite support or engage in implementation activities such as, but not limited to, coding or configuration for customer development or deployment on Dynamics 365.

-### What is a Preview (beta) service or feature?
+### What is a preview (beta) service or feature?

 Microsoft may provide access to Dynamics 365 preview, beta, or other prerelease features, services, software, or regions, to obtain feedback and for evaluation purposes.
 There are many different kinds of preview services and features for Dynamics 365, with service availability and program access being the biggest differentiators:

-- Public Preview: Made available to Dynamics 365 subscribers through the Dynamics 365 admin center, these services are intended to give subscribers an early look into what is coming and a chance to test upcoming services and features.
+- **Public Preview**: Made available to Dynamics 365 subscribers through the Dynamics 365 admin center, these services are intended to give subscribers an early look into what is coming and a chance to test upcoming services and features.
-- Private Preview: Provided only to a small subset of customers, in direct contact with the Dynamics 365 engineering teams, focused on direct and constant feedback during the development phase of a service.
+- **Private Preview**: Provided only to a small subset of customers, in direct contact with the Dynamics 365 engineering teams, focused on direct and constant feedback during the development phase of a service.
-- Limited Preview: A fixed and limited number of customers can have access to this preview program, and once a maximum threshold is met, no more users are allowed into the program.
+- **Limited Preview**: A fixed and limited number of customers can have access to this preview program, and once a maximum threshold is met, no more users are allowed into the program.

-When Microsoft offers you early access to Dynamics 365 preview services and features, they are subject to reduced or different service terms as set forth in your service agreement and the preview supplemental terms.
+When Microsoft offers you early access to Dynamics 365 preview services and features, these preview services and features are subject to reduced or different service terms as set forth in your service agreement and the preview supplemental terms.
 Preview services and features are provided “as-is,” “with all faults,” and “as available,” and are excluded from the Service SLAs or any Limited Warranties provided by Microsoft for Dynamics 365 Services released to general availability (GA), and are made available to you on the condition that you agree to these terms of use, which supplement your agreement governing use of Dynamics 365.

 ### Do Dynamics 365 support plans cover preview (beta) services or features?